Notifications

 domain:entity:operation:result

-• result: what happened (failed, blocked, invalid, etc.)
+• result: outcome (failed, blocked, invalid)

 • validation:attachment:file:missing